ashleychontos/pySYD/docs/quickstart.rst

 The bottom row in the above figure shows these three trials, highlighting the one that was selected -- which is based on the signal-to-noise (S/N) of the detection.

-Finally, it saves this best estimate in a basic csv:
+Finally, it saves this best estimate in a basic csv file:

 .. csv-table:: 1435467 parameter estimates